The Missing (novel series): Revealed

 Charles Lindbergh appears in the Skidmores' home, grabs Katherine, and vanishes.
 Jonah finds out that Chip, Andrea, and all the other children from the plane have disappeared as well.
 Jonah’s parents and all the other adults in his town have "un-aged" into 13-year-olds.
 Jonah is the only 'normal' person left, and must save everyone with the help of un-aged JB and Angela.
-Jonah accidentally makes another dimension when he delivers what he thinks is himself as a baby, but is really his twin brother that he never knew about, to his parents, thinking that they and he are trapped in a doomed dimension anyway.
+Jonah accidentally makes another dimension when he delivers who he thinks is himself as a baby, but is really his twin brother that he never knew about, to his parents, thinking that they and he are trapped in a doomed dimension anyway.
 Jonah discovers Gary and Hodge's plot: they convinced a grief-ridden Charles Lindbergh, reeling from the kidnapping of his son in 1932, that Jonah is his son and that he could have him back if he went to the night of the time crash and took the plane of babies to the future, cleaning up their mess and creating separate dimensions (and, in their plan, unaging Lindbergh himself as well).
-He convinces Lindbergh to return Katherine as well as to betray Gary and Hodge who are subsequently unaged into babies.
-Staying true to its name, Jonah's real identity as a missing child is finally "revealed" in this book; an orphanage baby from 1932 who was kidnapped to be passed off as Charles Lindbergh's son.
-Jonah finds out that the baby he saved was actually his twin (whom his parents named Jordan in the other dimension) and that though the dimensions were separate, they have now merged, meaning that Jordan and Jonah share a dimension, and contrary to Mom, Dad, and Katherine, have no memory of each other, since the others were in both dimensions.
+He convinces Lindbergh to return Katherine as well as to betray Gary and Hodge, who are subsequently unaged into babies.
+Jonah's real identity as a missing child is finally "revealed" in this book; an orphanage baby from 1932 who was kidnapped to be passed off as Charles Lindbergh's son.
+Jonah finds out that the baby he saved was actually his twin (whom his parents named Jordan in the other dimension) and that though the dimensions were separate, they have now merged.
+The twins have no memory of each other, but everyone else they know does, since they were in both dimensions.
 Jonah tries to take the first step in bringing the family, including Jordan, together afterward by having a family hug.

 Revealed was released on September 2, 2014.